-There are many branches and definitions of feminism, but it’s primarily a movement for equal rights for women and men (meaning equal pay, equal freedom for self-expression and equal safety on the streets, just to name a few points).
-While sexism entails oppressing women in different ways, feminism fights precisely to expose and combat this type of oppression.
-Feminism espouses that it’s up to each of us to assess our actions and change our patterns of behavior.
+What do we mean by “feminist words”?
+There are many branches and definitions of feminism, but it’s primarily a movement for equal rights for women.
+Feminism also espouses that it’s up to each of us to assess our actions and change our patterns of behavior.

-That said, you’ll find below a small glossary of words created (primarily) by women to refer to sexist behaviors.
-Keep in mind that these are only a few of the dozens of terms that feminists have created to describe their experiences, and that new terms are popping up all the time.
+As for the vocabulary itself, we’ve collected a small glossary of words created (primarily) by women to refer to sexist behaviors.
+These are only a few of the dozens of terms that feminists have created to describe their experiences, and new feminist words are popping up all the time.
 Who knows, you might invent the next one!

 Manterrupting (man + interrupting)

 This expression refers to occurrences when men interrupt women while they’re talking and don’t let them finish what they’re saying.
 While you might be tempted to say that all people can be interrupted while speaking (which is true), there’s actually a significant body of research that confirms women are interrupted considerably more than their male colleagues.
 Now you have a word for it.

 Mansplaining (man + explaining)